itspodleeeee/Tigil_Kalat_PH/README.md

   - Pop-up forms and hover effects
 - ✅ Embedded video and real images from the Philippines
 - ✅ Newsletter sign-up form

 ---

+## 🚩 Milestone 2 Update: Solutions Section

+**Milestone 2 adds a new "Solutions in Action" section:**

+- **Solutions in Action:**
+  - Highlights real-world solutions to littering in the Philippines, including national laws (Republic Act No. 9003), local ordinances (e.g., Marikina City), and IEC campaigns.
+  - Each solution card features a description, data/statistics, and direct links to credible sources.
+  - Includes a dedicated sources button and popup for transparency and further reading.

+This new section aims to inspire action by showing effective policies and community efforts making a difference in waste management and anti-littering advocacy.

+---